REMI: Reconstructing Episodic Memory During Internally Driven Path Planning: Discussion

-Testing these ideas, we built a single-layer RNN that simultaneously models GCs, HPCs, SMCs, and a planning subnetwork.
-We showed that auto-association in HPCs, linking MEC sensory (SMCs) and spatial (GCs) representations enables recall of GC patterns from contextual cues.
-With recalled GC patterns, local planning using only GCs can be learned and generalized to longer trajectories.
-Finally, HPCs can reconstruct sensory experiences along planned paths, obviating the need for direct planning based solely on HPCs or SMCs.
-Our model is flexible and accommodates existing theories, as follows.
-Recurrent connections from MEC cause HPC activity to lag one timestep behind MEC inputs; during pattern completion, HPCs implicitly learn to predict the next timestep's MEC inputs, and thus can account for the successor representation theory of HPCs \cite{stachenfeldHippocampusPredictiveMap2017}.
-This predictive nature is thus consistent with previous theories that predictive coding in HPCs could support planning \cite{levensteinSequentialPredictiveLearning2024}, but we emphasize that using GCs may be more efficient when it is necessary to shortcut unvisited locations.
-Lastly, while we propose that the HC–MEC coupling enables planning through recall and reconstruction, a parallel idea was proposed in \cite{chandraEpisodicAssociativeMemory2025}, where the same coupling was argued to support increased episodic memory capacity.
+Our model is flexible and accommodates existing theories.
+In REMI, HPCs must predict both GC and SMC responses at the next timestep to pattern-complete.
+Since HPCs are direction-agnostic, accurately reconstructing GC and SMC activity requires encoding possible state transitions.
+Because adjacent locations tend to have higher transition probabilities \cite{stachenfeldHippocampusPredictiveMap2017}, our model implicitly reflects the SR framework of HPCs, in which the transition structure is embedded in the pattern-completion dynamics.
+This predictive nature aligns with previous theories that predictive coding in HPCs supports planning \cite{levensteinSequentialPredictiveLearning2024}, but we emphasize that using GCs may be more efficient when shortcutting unvisited locations.
+Lastly, while we propose that HC-MEC coupling enables planning through recall and reconstruction, a parallel idea was proposed in \cite{chandraEpisodicAssociativeMemory2025}, where a similar coupling was argued to support greater episodic memory capacity.